gengyu89/gengyu89.github.io/_posts/2020-10-15-gmt-study-notes.markdown

 ```bash
 > $filename    # >> $filename for writing to open files
 ```
 to guide each plotting command.
-This will write your figure into \textsf{example.ps} instead of \textsf{example.gmt.ps}.
+This will write the figure into `example.ps` instead of `example.gmt.ps`.

 For filenames containing multiple dots, only the last extension is treated as the effective file extension, as illustrated in the flow chart below:
 ```bash